What's Good for the Goose

 What's Good For The Goose (also known as Girl Trouble and What's Good for the Gander), is a 1969 British comedy film directed by Menahem Golan and starring Norman Wisdom and Sally Geeson.
 It was written by Wisdom and Golan and produced by Tony Tenser.

-The film features pop music by Electric Banana, otherwise known as Pretty Things.
+The film features pop music by Electric Banana, otherwise known as The Pretty Things.

 It was Norman Wisdom's first British film made outside the Rank Organisation and his last lead in a British film.

 Plot

 Timothy Bartlett is a fifty-something assistant bank manager whose working life and marriage in London have become lacklustre.
 When his superior is taken ill, he tells Bartlett to take his place at a bankers' conference in Southport.
 On his way, two young, fun-loving female students, Meg and Nikki, invite themselves for a lift in his car and he grudgingly agrees.
 Initially annoyed by them, he ends up becoming interested in Nikki.
-Wandering around to find something to do at night, he ends up meeting her at a club where the band Pretty Things are playing.
+Wandering around to find something to do at night, he ends up meeting her at a club where the Pretty Things are playing.
 They spend the night together at his hotel.

 The following day, during the conference, he can only think of her.
 He abandons his work responsibilities to have a perfect day with her, taking in the seaside amusements and recapturing his youthful energy.
 He tells her he has fallen in love with her and rents a "love nest" for them.
 Her friend tries to warn him not to get too serious, as Nikki doesn't want a relationship.
 He comes back to their love nest, only to find hippies are hanging out there having sex, and have vandalised the place.
-When he goes to the bedroom, he finds Nikki in bed with man of her own age.
+When he goes to the bedroom, he finds Nikki in bed with a man of her own age.
 Meg tells him he was just a two-day novelty for Nikki, and she has already moved on to someone else, and that's the nature of the free love scene.

 Inspired by the time he has spent in Southport, he invites his wife to join him there.
 She doesn't recognise him when he meets her at the airport, as he is now wearing counterculture scene clothing.
 He takes her to buy "young" clothes, and goes off with her to the places Nikki and he had visited.
 They replicate the perfect day he had with Nikki, though his wife doesn't enjoy everything as much as Nikki did.
 He finds he can have almost as much enjoyment with his wife, and ultimately, the couple embrace dressing "young" and doing cool "now" things.